 Main Clauses and Yes/No Questions in Dutch

-This lesson focuses on two fundamental sentence types in Dutch: main clauses (hoofdzinnen) and yes/no questions.
-Understanding these structures is essential for building clear and correct sentences at the A1 beginner level.
+This lesson focuses on two fundamental sentence types in Dutch: main clauses (hoofdzinnen) and yes/no questions (ja/nee-vragen).
+Understanding these structures is essential for building clear, simple sentences and asking basic questions, which are key skills at the A1 beginner level.

 Main Clauses (Hoofdzinnen)